 The Non-Executive of GoGold Resources (GLGDF) is Buying Shares

-This recent transaction increases John Stephen Morris Turner’s holding in the company by 2% to a total of $444.7K.
+Following this transaction John Stephen Morris Turner’s holding in the company was increased by 2% to a total of $467.3K.

 See today’s analyst top recommended stocks >>

 Based on GoGold Resources’ latest earnings report for the quarter ending March 31, the company posted quarterly revenue of $8.61 million and GAAP net loss of -$1,993,000.
 In comparison, last year the company earned revenue of $7.03 million and had a net profit of $2.44 million.
-Currently, GoGold Resources has an average volume of 121.55K.
 The company has a one-year high of $0.66 and a one-year low of $0.27.

 TipRanks has tracked 36,000 company insiders and found that a few of them are better than others when it comes to timing their transactions.
 See which 3 stocks are most likely to make moves following their insider activities.